A Microchip is a legal requirement

 If you lose your dog and its wearing a collar and ID tag with your contact details it is more likely the finder will contact you direct to return your dog.
 This will avoid your dog being collected as a stray.
 If we collect your dog as a stray you will have to pay a release fee for its return.
 You may also have to pay other fees such as vets and kennelling costs.

 If a stray dog is injured and the owner’s details are unavailable, a veterinary practice will only carry out basic first aid.
-If the dog is microchipped the owner can be contacted quickly.
+If the dog is microchipped or tagged the owner can be contacted quickly.
 This gives the opportunity for more comprehensive medical treatment to be carried out and may potentially save your dogs life.

 Remember to update your microchip details if you move house or change phone number.
 Failure to do so may result in additional kennelling fees.